async-profiler/async-profiler/docs/ProfilingInContainer.md

 # Profiling Java in a container

+async-profiler provides the ability to profile Java processes running in a Docker or LXC container both from within a container and from the host system.

 When profiling from the host, `pid` should be the Java process ID in the host namespace.
 Use `ps aux | grep java` or `docker top <container>` to find the process ID.